 It has been 21 years since I published my first coffee website.
 Before INeedCoffee launched in April 1999, I had a website that reviewed the coffee shops in Tampa Bay.
-I left that area in 1998 and that website went away.
-Since then I’ve seen numerous coffee websites start and quit.
-Today I don’t follow many coffee sites as they don’t further my knowledge or love for the beverage, but there are still a few that I consider excellent.
+I left that area in 1998, and that website is now gone.
+Since then, I’ve seen numerous coffee websites start and quit.
+Today, I don’t follow many coffee sites as they don’t further my knowledge or love of the beverage, but there are still a few that I consider excellent.

 The Dirty Secret About Many Best of Coffee Site Lists

 Before I get into my top 5 coffee sites, I want to share with the reader a dirty secret about these lists that you may not know.
-Often sites will be contacted in advance of the list being published.
+Often, sites are contacted in advance of the list being published.
 The person writing the list will ask the site for a promise to link back to the list should they make it onto the list.
-If you don’t promise, your site won’t get on the list.
+Your site won’t get on the list if you don’t promise.

-These lists are often hack jobs written by people with almost no experience in coffee or even reading coffee websites.
-The lists are created to get a link back to their site to improve their rankings in the eyes of the search engines.
-They never disclose this fact when they publish their best-of lists either.
+These lists are often hack jobs written by people with little experience in coffee or even reading coffee websites.
+They are created to get a link back to their site, which improves their rankings in search engines.
+They never disclose this fact when they publish their best-of lists, either.

-So in the spirit of full disclosure, here are my top 5 coffee sites.
-I didn’t reach out to any of the top 5.
-They likely won’t share this link, because they already know they are doing an awesome job.
+So, in the spirit of full disclosure, here are my top five coffee sites.
+I didn’t reach out to any of the top five, and they likely won’t share this link because they already know they are doing an awesome job.

 Perfect Daily Grind

 Perfect Daily Grind is a coffee education site that bridges the gap between the coffee enthusiast and the coffee professional.
-There are so many well-researched articles on every aspect of coffee.
-Also, as someone that is learning Spanish, I enjoy reading their Español section.
+Its articles on every aspect of coffee are well-researched.
+Also, as someone who is learning Spanish, I enjoy reading its Español section.

 Perfect Daily Grind